There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

-This is one of my most favorite brushes.
-It is definitely a must-have makeup tool.
-Even if you’re not doing a full-on makeup, you can just apply powder foundation using this brush and put on a bit of color on your lips and you’re good to go.
+This is one of my most favorite.
+It’s definitely a must-have makeup tool.
+Even if you’re not doing a full-on makeup, you can just apply powder foundation using this and put on a bit of color on your lips and you’re good to go.

 My favorite type of powder brush is the densely-packed kabuki brush.
-Aside from its cute mushroom shape, kabuki brushes are just so soft to the skin.
+Aside from its cute mushroom shape, they’re just so soft to the skin.
 If you’re going to get one, be sure to buy the retractable ones so you can bring it with you anywhere.
-Or, you can buy both a regular-sized and a retractable kabuki brush so you can have one within your reach anytime.
+Or, you can buy both a regular-sized and a retractable version so you can have one within your reach anytime.

 Obviously, we’re not going to cover our face with white powder.
-Think about the blending capability of this brush, though, and you can get a clear picture of how your foundation or blush would look like on your face.
-Because of the brush’s nature, you can blend your powder in less time and with a beautiful even finish.
+Think about its blending capability, though, and you can get a clear picture of how your foundation or blush would look like on your face.
+Because of the its nature, you can blend your powder in less time and with a beautiful even finish.

 A kabuki brush is best used for blending powdered makeup products like foundation, blush or face powder on the face.
 You can easily achieve a natural-looking coverage with this tool.
 In fact, it is so good that you can also use it with liquid and cream makeup products.

-Another more important reason why this brush is one of my faves is because of how versatile it is.
-This mushroom brush can actually replace a lot of other brushes in your collection.
-It can function as a foundation brush, a blush brush, and even a powder brush.
-That is why it always has a special place in my bag for those emergency retouches.
+Another more important reason why this is one of my faves is because of how versatile it is.
+This can actually replace a lot of other ones in your collection.
+It can function as a foundation, a blush, and even a powder brush.
+That’s why it always has a special place in my bag for those emergency retouches.

-Do you want to see more proof on how versatile this brush is?
+Do you want to see more proof of how versatile this is?
 You can use it to apply foundation to your shoulders quickly and evenly.
 Now it’s time to flaunt those shoulders 😉

 The Best Powder/Kabuki Brushes

 Is it really important to use a concealer brush?
-Why would you use a brush to apply concealer?
+Why would you use one to apply concealer?
 Or to hide the dark circles under your eyes?
 You can hide your blemishes and dark spots with pinpoint accuracy using your fingers anyway.